 My husband of six years tried to film my sister in the shower a week ago.
 She pressed charges.
 He has a warrant out, and he is going to turn himself him.
 He is not living at home.
 He understands the gravity and is willing to pay the price and take his consequences.
 The video is dark - you can only...
 Read more »

 One a D.A. has a case, they don't like to roll over on it and give up.
 Even with an affidavit of non-prosecution, they will still sometimes press forward.
-If you feel that your case has improved but there is no movement in the prosecutor's position, it may be worth hiring an attorney to feel out...Read more »
+If you feel that your case has improved but there is no movement in the prosecutor's position, it may be worth hiring an attorney to...Read more »

 This is a delicate situation because the children are so young.
 For that reason, I think the most probable thing is parents, school teachers, and other adults in their lives will discipline and correct the behavior without the legal process getting involved at this point.

 Think very carefully about what you would like to do, considering the consequences of either choice.
 If you tell the police you want to press charges, you are helping the case against your kid's dad.
-If you walk back your statements and say you don't want to, you're making less noise about it....Read more »
+If you walk back your statements and say you don't want to, you're making less...Read more »

 I'm filling an application out to be a police dispatcher and one of the things I have to fill out on it is "have members of your immediate or close relatives have ever been arrested?"
 And on the bottom of it it has name/relationship, charge/offense, outcome, year, and agency.
-I don't know what it...
+I...
 Read more »

 Is it a girlfriend?
 What would the other person be arrested for?
 Without more information about the situation, it's hard to say.
 In Texas, children under 17 cannot consent to having sex--not sure if that is tacitly what you are asking.